Robin B. Foster: Biography

-Foster graduated from Dartmouth College in 1966 with a Bachelor of Science in Biology, and attained his Botany / Plant Ecology PhD in 1974 at Duke University under ecologist Dwight Billings.
+Foster graduated from Dartmouth College in 1966 with a Bachelor of Science in biology, and attained his Botany / Plant Ecology PhD in 1974 at Duke University under ecologist Dwight Billings.
 In 1979, while at the University of Chicago, work on Barro Colorado Island with frequent coauthor Stephen P. Hubbell contributed to the development of the first tropical forest dynamics plot, leading to a global network of 18 such parcels.
 The "audacious" plan was to periodically map and measure every tree within 50 ha.
 As a plant ecologist with Conservation International he participated in studies to inform urgent conservation decisions as part of the first "Rapid Assessment Program".
-During his extensive fieldwork in Perú, he contracted both malaria and hepatitis.
+During his extensive fieldwork in Peru, he contracted both malaria and hepatitis.
 He has taught biology at the University of Chicago and served as a staff biologist at the Smithsonian Tropical Research Institute.
 At the Field Museum he founded the Live Photos of Plants project and Rapid Reference Collection.
 In 2013, Foster was elected an honorary fellow of the Association for Tropical Biology and Conservation (ATBC).